mikefay/dev.na.bambora.com/source/docs/guides/interac_online.md

 </HTML>
 ```

-### Step 2: Redirect request
+When the transaction is approved or declined, the cardholder will be forwarded to the respective URL you've set through the **order settings** in your [Member Area](https://web.na.bambora.com).

-If the transaction is cancelled or declined at any point, the bank forwards a response to the merchant’s Non-funded URL.
-Otherwise, the bank response is forwarded to the merchant’s Funded URL.
-The Funded and Non-funded URLs are values the merchant must provide to us before account activation.
-These values are stored internally by us.
-Contact our customer support team to set these URLs.
+### Redirect response

-When you receive a redirect back from the bank site on your Funded URL you must gather the `idebit_` variables they pass to use in the 'interac_response' objects properties shown for the final request in step 3.
+When the redirect from the bank is received, you'll collect the `idebit_` variables, a collection of encrypted strings with transaction details.
+These strings will be used for `interac_response` in the Continue endpoint URL.

 ```javascript
 InteracResponse {